angelicaCruz/SimpleMEToolGuide/DevGuide.md

 For more samples, check out **Samples** folder in the METoolkit.

 ## Run and Debug
-1. Compile the project to target multiple platforms (HoloLens, PC, UWP).
+1. Compile the project to target platform(HoloLens, PC, UWP).
 2. Start MeshExpert Center.
 Run the application in Unity.
-Build and deploy application in HoloLens(or any target deviced.)
+Build and deploy application in HoloLens(or any target devices).
-3. For debugging check the following values in the **Console** for Unity and in the **Output** window in VisualStudio for Hololens:
+3. For debugging check the following values in the **Console** for Unity and in the **Output** window in VisualStudio for HoloLens:
    ```
-   Delay : if zero, then app is not connected to the server
+   Delay : if zero, then app is not connected to the designated server.
    ip
    app
    IP and app information appear only if the application is connected to the server.